mila-iqia/milatools/README.md

 ```bash
 mila code path/to/my/experiment
 ```

+The `--alloc` option may be used to pass extra arguments to `salloc` when allocating a node (for example, `--alloc --gres=cpu:8` to allocate 8 CPUs). `--alloc` should be at the end, because it will take all of the arguments that come after it.

 If you already have an allocation on a compute node, you may use the `--node NODENAME` or `--job JOBID` options to connect to that node.